sarang-apps/pgx/README.md

  - Not all of Postgres' internals are included or even wrapped.
 This isn't due to it not being possible, it's simply due to it being an incredibly large task.
 If you identify internal Postgres APIs you need, open an issue and we'll get them exposed, at least through the `pgx::pg_sys` module.

  - Windows is not supported.
 It could be, but will require a bit of work with `cargo-pgx` and figuring out how to compile `pgx`'s "cshim" static library.

- - Sessions started before `ALTER EXTENSION my_extension UPDATE;` will continue to see the old version of `my_extension`.
-New sessions will see the updated version of the extension.

 ## TODO